mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 ---
 If you want to use SQL-Server by Microsoft on your Lando environment, you may encounter several difficulties.
 This is because (according to me) SQL-Server is difficult in any case \[especially if you use most of the time MySQL or MariaDB  :-]

 Lando is perfect for local development if you are a Drupal \[or WordPress] developer because it is based on Docker, and makes development speed than other tools \[XAMPP, I'm looking at you].
+I'm using Lando on my WSL Ubuntu LTS installed on Windows 11, and it goes great!

 Again, Lando has a lot of plugins that you can use, especially for your database: MySQL, MariaDB, MongoDB, Postgres, and SQL-Server [[here](https://docs.lando.dev/plugins/mssql/) is the official page of the plugin].
 Using this last, for me, is a tremendous hell!

+## When you're forced!

+Seeing the [ranking](https://db-engines.com/en/ranking), SQL-Server is the third most used worldwide, so you will necessarily meet him in some project order.

+Therefore, let's go swimming in the river Acheron.